JS-RML/flexflip/README.md

 # flexflip
 flexflip: Dynamic flex-and-flip manipulation by soft robotic grippers on UR10 robot arm.
-This project is to turn paper or paper strip by 3D printed soft robtoics gripper.
-The code has 3 major parts: soft gripper controlled by Arduino and actuated by electro-pneumatic regulator; object detection by in palm camera and Apriltags; UR10 robot arm control on Moveit.
+The project demonstrates an advanvced dynamic manipulation strategy of deformable linear objects by 3D printed underactuated soft robtoic grippers.
+Initially, the flexible object (a strip of paper) is placed on a tabletop.
+The robotic hand approaches and deforms the object (the “flex” phase of the operation), and then the deformed object is tucked into the gap between the fingers (the “flip” phase).
+Finally, a pinch grasp is obtained and the page turning task (or other secondary manipulation tasks) can be performed.

 Matlab simulation codes are in [DFF-Manipulation-master](https://github.com/HKUST-RML/flexflip/tree/master/DFF-Manipulation-master) folder.